The Problem With WiFi in the Almaty Region Kazakhstan

 It seems that the Metro is a rather new addition to the city of Almaty.
 There are therefore only 9 stops currently in use, starting from the Moscow Station in the city centre and finishing near the Almaty 2 Train Station.
 It’s lovely, clean and cheap, at only 80 Tenge, or around US$0.20, for a ride

-A Drama Unfolds
+A Drama Unfolds in the Almaty Region Kazakhstan

 After we purchased our token to get us into the station, we made our way down to the platform.
 There we were approached by a local who told us that we shouldn’t go outside after 6pm because of a meeting.
 We were quite confused as to why a meeting would make things dangerous, so when we reached our destination, we tried to ask the staff if anything unsafe was happening.

 Unfortunately, the station staff didn’t speak English, but they found a passenger who did.
-He explained there was going to be protests against the government in the city centre.
+He explained there were going to be protests against the government in the city centre.
 He didn’t think things would be unsafe.
 Never the less, he gave us a suggestion for somewhere a little bit out of the city centre where we should have no problems.
 He confirmed that these protests were also probably the reason that the internet had been unusable for most of the day; the government was blocking all social media, except for Twitter.

 Hannah and I hung out until it was time for her to head to the Almaty 1 train station for an overnight train to Shymkent.
 Shortly after she left I got myself some cheap local food for 1000 Tenge, or US$2.60.
 It had to be remade 3 times because they kept forgetting parts of my order, but at least I had coloured water to give me something to look at while I was waiting.